atanastrpceski/designpatterns-csharp/README.md

 				iterators might not have direct access to the collection being traversed.

 	- Template Method:	Allows us to define the "skeleton" of the algorithm with concrete implementations defined in subclasses.
-						Template Method can be recognized by behavioral methods that already have a ìdefaultî behavior defined by the base class.
+						Template Method can be recognized by behavioral methods that already have a ‚Äúdefault‚Äù behavior defined by the base class.
 						Template method works like a Strategy, but through Inheritance